 BA-6A is following the original simple, beautiful and effective design of a 1950s legendary limiting amplifier.
 It was originally created for TV and radio broadcasting purposes, but was quickly adopted by many recording engineers because it was easy to use and sounded so great.
 Even today the BA-6A not only holds up, but is still sought after and used in various pro studio facilities across the globe.
 Allowing three-stage amplification with a moderate drive, hard knee, fast attack and medium release, BA-6A has a balanced and vintage sound.
 It can help you tame the most aggressive and peaking instruments or the wildest mixes without losing any of the music’s punch.

-Without a doubt a 1980s classic SMT-100A is one of the easiest compressor effects to get used to working with.
-But this ease of use doesn’t come at the cost of effectiveness and sound.
-For over 30 years now this unit has been preferred by top pros for its fast attack times, which can do a great job to vocals, drums and punchy bass.
-In the FPGA domain we’ve made sure to preserve the special sound of the SMT-100A and its simplistic design and control set so you can focus on the sound you want to get, meaning the smooth touch of vacuum tubes, without getting too geeky technically to master this 80s legend.
+An ’80s classic, the SMT-100A is among the easiest compressor effects to learn.
+Yet, this ease of use doesn’t come at the cost of neither effectiveness, nor sound!
+For over 30 years now, this unit has remained a top choice by the pros for its fast attack times and its ability to do a great job with vocals, drums, and bass.
+For its FPGA-driven replica, we worked hard to painstakingly preserve both the special sound of the SMT-100A and its simplistic design and control set.
+This way, you can focus on getting the sound you want quickly, without much of a learning curve.

 If you need some good, punchy and classic-style compression the FET-A78 is definitely among your top choices.
 Its sound can be found on a huge number of your favorite pop and rock records, this one acts great when processing instruments individually.
 It’s incredibly flexible so don’t hesitate to treat drums, guitars or vocals with it.
 FET-A78 also doesn’t disappoint when added over a group of instruments, such as backing vox, overheads or crazy synth lines or sound design.
 You can use it in stereo mode or even apply it on overly dynamic bass lines so they finally behave themselves in the mix.